CBellotti96/EstuaryRescueGame/Tang_Bellotti_Lab9/lab9_activity.md

 G. Basic commands
 -----------------

 Open the terminal.
-Navigate to your team’s repository directory.
+Navigate to your team's repository directory.

 Create a directory inside of your team repository which will act as your submission directory for this lab.
 The directory should be named according to the last names of your team members following the format below.